Young-Nong/Young-Nong.github.io/_pages/about.md

 My research lies at the intersection of Software Engineering, Software Security, and Artificial Intelligence.
 I develop data-centric and AI-assisted techniques for software vulnerability detection, classification, repair, benchmarking, and security dataset construction.

+# Prospective Students

+I am recruiting **one fully funded Ph.D. student** to join my group at Oakland University starting in **Fall 2026**.
+Spring 2027 admission may also be considered.

+We welcome applicants with backgrounds in computer science, software engineering, cybersecurity, AI, data science, or related areas.
+Students with hands-on research ability, including programming, experiments, paper reading, system building, data analysis, or prior research/project experience, are especially encouraged to contact me.

+Interested students should email me at **yu.nongsss@gmail.com** with their CV, transcript, a brief description of research interests, and any relevant publications, projects, GitHub links, or research experience.

 - # News

 - **04/2026:** I will join the Department of Computer Science and Engineering at **Oakland University** as a tenure-track assistant professor in Fall 2026.